StationWare/stationware/README.md

+# ⚠️ Repository is archived

+Hi!
+This repository has been archived since 2023 with the hopes to port it upstream, to space-wizards/space-station-14.
+We never did, but if you'd like to, a lot of the minigame code is well written and can be easily moved upstream.

+## Begin original README

 <p align="center"> <img alt="StationWare" width="400" height="200" src="Resources/Textures/Logo/logo.png" /></p>

 StationWare is a fork of SS14 primarily focused on WarioWare-like gameplay and general wackiness.